 Milwaukee County and four of the Milwaukee Regional Medical Center member organizations have reached initial agreements for the members to purchase the county land they lease on the Wauwatosa campus.

-If you didn't get a chance to go last year, fear not, the popular Chinese Lantern Festival is coming back to Milwaukee in the fall.
-On Friday Milwaukee County Executive Chris Abele announced that the Milwaukee County Parks and Festival Pro LLC have agreed to bring back the China Lights.
+If you didn't get a chance to go last year, fear not.
+The popular Chinese Lantern Festival is coming back to Milwaukee in the fall.
+Milwaukee County Executive Chris Abele announced that the Milwaukee County Parks and Festival Pro LLC have agreed to bring back the China Lights.

 Please wait while we gather your results.